pukargyawali/AugustusMartin/README.md

 ##### To turn on redis:
-    - change IsCacheActivated option to true in appSettings.json file docker-compose -f docker-compose.yml up -d
+    - change IsCacheActivated option to true in appSettings.json file
+    - docker-compose -f docker-compose.yml up -d

 #### Install web app
-  - navigate to AugustusMartinWebApp directory
+  - navigate to AugustusMartinWebApp directory run following command:
-  run:
-    dotnet build
+    - dotnet build
-    dotnet run
+    - dotnet run

-####You can launch the app with below url:
+#### You can launch the app with below url:
   https://localhost:5001

-####You can launch the swagger UI with below url:
+#### You can launch the swagger UI with below url:
   https://localhost:5001/swagger